Dan Turner (footballer): Non-League

-Turner spent time with the Stoke under-23s, Macclesfield Town and Curzon Ashton, before he joined Northern Premier League Premier Division club Hyde United on non-contract terms in August 2019.
+Turner spent time with the Stoke under-23s, Macclesfield Town and Curzon Ashton before he joined Northern Premier League Premier Division club Hyde United on non-contract terms in August 2019.
 He scored nine goals in 28 games for the "Tigers", including braces against Ashton United and Basford United.
 On 12 March 2020, he left Ewen Fields and joined league rivals Matlock Town.
-However he was only able to make one appearance for the "Gladiators" as the 2019–20 season was formally abandoned due to the COVID-19 pandemic in England just two weeks later.
+However, he was only able to make one appearance for the "Gladiators" as the 2019–20 season was formally abandoned due to the COVID-19 pandemic in England just two weeks later.

 On 27 June 2020, Turner signed with Southern League Premier Division Central side Hednesford Town, who were managed by former Tamworth boss Andy Morrell.
 He scored five goals in 12 games for the "Pitmen" before the 2020–21 season was paused due to the ongoing pandemic.
 He left Hednesford to sign with Leamington of the National League North on 12 January 2021.
 He scored a penalty on his debut later that day in a 2–1 victory at Chorley.
-However the 2020–21 National League season was soon brought to a premature end due to the ongoing pandemic.
+However, the 2020–21 National League season was soon brought to a premature end due to the ongoing pandemic.
 He scored 12 goals in 38 league games in the 2021–22 campaign.
 He also scored in the final of the Birmingham Senior Cup as the "Brakes" won the trophy with a 3–1 win over Stourbridge at Villa Park.
+He scored 13 goals in 36 league games in the 2022–23 season as Leamington were relegated in 22nd-place.

+In June 2023, Turner returned to the National League North following Leamington's relegation when he signed for Brackley Town for an undisclosed fee.
+He scored five goals in 30 league games in the 2023–24 season and was an unused substitute in the play-off final defeat to Boston United.

+On 12 June 2024, Turner signed a one-year contract with National League North club Chester.
+In December 2024, he returned to Leamington on an initial one-month loan, later extended until the end of the season.
+He scored four goals and made two assists in twelve games before being recalled to Chester on 23 February following an injury to Dylan Mottley-Henry.

+On 6 June 2025, he rejoined Hednesford Town of the Northern Premier League Premier Division, with manager Gavin Hurren remarking he expected him to be a "fan favourite".

 Style of play

-Speaking in April 2016, Port Vale teammate Louis Dodds, described Turner as "a clever player with good vision and a very good finisher.
+Speaking in April 2016, Port Vale teammate Louis Dodds described Turner as "a clever player with good vision and a very good finisher.
 He's very much a modern-day forward."